-Lifting Up regular meeting every first Monday of the month.
+Lifting Up regular meeting every third Monday of the month.
 Newcomers and visitors are welcome.
 We invite a different speaker every month to facilitate and share information.

 Lifting Up has concluded a partnership deal with Wichita Area Community College for scholarship grants that will allow 100 qualified children per year.
 This partnership aims to help Lifting Up to unlock the power of education to help the youth meet their highest potential and improve way of living.
 Through scholarship programs, we are able to send children to school and develop them to become future leaders.